yereverluvinunclebert/GDIP-Image-List/README.md

 A replacement of the RichClient imageList using scripting.dictionary, GDI+ and/or a TwinBasic Collection to store and extract VB6 native type images, JPG, BMP and non-native types such as PNGs.
 Basically, a wrapper around two dictionaries to provide the functionality of (and compatibility with) a RichClient collection.

+This repo. is no longer supported on github, see here for the new location on gitlab: https://gitlab.com/yereverluvinunclebert/yereverluvinunclebert

 Why?
 RichClient versions 5/6 are currently 32bit only and cannot compile to 64bit binaries using TwinBasic, so this component removes a 32bit dependency for loading images to non-RC6 image controls.
 If you want to convert a Richclient program that uses RC collections then this imagelist class is a partial drop-in replacement.
 I use it in my programs to load JPGs quickly from memory.
 Scroll to the end to see examples.